How Can I Use Copyright-Free Works (in the Public Domain)?

 Has the Copyright Expired?

-To determine whether a work is in the public domain and available for use without the author's permission, you must first determine when it was published.
+To determine whether a work is in the public domain and available for use without the author's permission, you must first determine when it was published (or, in some instances, created).
 Then, apply the following rules to see if the copyright has expired:

-• Copyrights of all works published in the United States before 1923 have expired; the works are in the public domain.
+• More than 95 years ago.
+Copyrights of all works published in the United States more than 95 years ago have expired; the works are in the public domain.

-• Works published after 1922, but before 1978, are protected for 95 years from the date of publication.
+• 95 years ago through 1977.
+Works published from 95 years ago through 1977 are protected for 95 years from the date of publication.
 If the work was created, but not published, before 1978, the copyright lasts for the life of the author plus 70 years.

-• For works published after 1977, the copyright lasts for the life of the author plus 70 years.
-However, if the work was a work for hire (that is, was done in the course of employment or was specifically commissioned) or was published anonymously or under a pseudonym, the copyright lasts between 95 and 120 years, depending on the date the work was published.
+• After 1977.
+For works created on or after January 1, 1978, the copyright lasts for the life of the author plus 70 years.
+However, if the work is a work for hire (that is, was done in the course of employment or was specifically commissioned) or was published anonymously or under a pseudonym, the copyright lasts between 95 and 120 years, depending on the date the work was published.

 Has the Copyright Been Renewed?

-The Copyright Office will also check renewal information for you at an hourly rate.
-(Call the Reference & Bibliography Section at (202) 707-6850 or email [email protected]).
-You can also hire a private copyright search firm to see whether a renewal was filed.
+The Copyright Office will check registration and renewal information for you at an hourly rate.
+You can also hire a private copyright search firm such as Durationator to see whether a renewal was filed.

 If you want to go the least expensive route, you can conduct a renewal search yourself.
 The renewal records for works published from 1950 to the present are available at the Copyright Office website.
 Renewal records for works published before 1950 are available in the 660 volume Catalog of Copyright Entries, which have been digitized and made publicly available online on the Internet Archive.